stackbit-projects/super-zucchini-00024/src/pages/index.md

     features:
       - title: "Finally, sending letters without any of the hassle\_\U0001F64C"
         content: >
-          Send us your PDF, we will take care of everything : We will print and post your letters for you, so you don't have to worry about buying stamps anymore.
+          Send us your PDF and off you go : we will print and post your letters for you, so you don't have to worry about buying stamps anymore.
         actions:
           - label: Learn More
             url: /style-guide